St. Ives Matcha Green Tea & Ginger Facial Cleansing Stick Review

 Review

-Results you may expect from using St. Ives Matcha Green Tea & Ginger Facial Cleansing Stick:
+Does St. Ives Matcha Green Tea & Ginger Facial Cleansing Stick Work?

 St. Ives Matcha Green Tea & Ginger Facial Cleansing Stick is a type of skincare product designed to be rinsed off, peeled off, or otherwise removed from the skin.
 Research confirming the moisturizing, anti-wrinkle, and soothing effects of such products is very limited.
 Therefore, we do not provide efficacy ratings for these types of skincare products.